npm/pneumatic-tubes/README.md

 1. Visit https://www.npmjs.com.
 2. In the account drop down in the upper right corner of the page, click "Tokens".
-3. click "Create New Token", and copy this somewhere safe for later.
+3. Click "Create New Token", then copy the generated token to a local text file.

 ### 3. Login to your npm Enterprise instance